 School Direct is a school-based teacher training programme.
 School Direct trainees spend the majority of the training year in placements within Delta Academies and also attend Sheffield Hallam University for frequent days during the training year.

-As a Delta Teaching School Alliance School Direct trainee, you will:
+As a Delta Academies School Direct trainee, you will: